spluque/scikit-diveMove/docs/source/tdrdemo.rst

    print(tdrX.stamp_dives())

-Feel free to download a copy of this :jupyter-download:script:`demo`.
+Feel free to download a copy of this demo (:jupyter-download:script:`tdrdemo`).